Elizabeth A. Rich, MD Award

 - Is a leader and has mentored others.

 The awardee is recognized at the Women’s Forum at the ATS International Conference at which she is invited to speak.
-She will also be recognized in ATS News, on the ATS web site and in other ATS communications.
+She will also be recognized on the ATS web site.

 Over the years the ATS Membership Committee has presented this distinguished award to talented and outstanding women, including: